 Combat itself is self-explanatory, you must line up at the side of your foe in order to shoot them with your cannons (as they’re on the side), you can also try to dock their vessels in order to scavenge all their goods if you win, or you can simply blow them to smithereens.
 However, the enemy can also do the same – this is where I screwed up.
 I defied the warning that I was too weak and I fought the first enemy in the Spanish campaign with a fleet of weak units.
 Basically, he boarded all my vessels and boosted his fleet from four ships to eight.
 My Captain could only command five at a time so the next five attempts at defeating him resulting in his eight overpowering me and then commandeering my most powerful ships for his own use – it was a long and agonising back-and-forth which literally lasted hours whilst I built new ships.

 I eventually kicked his ass and wiped the deck with his face, but it was so much harder than it had to be, all because I stupidly ‘gave’ him my ships in the first battle.
 The battles are by far the most strategic and tactical part of the game, even more so than the town building.
-I defeated him with yet another set of ships which were underpowered according to the game, but by utilising various abilities and planning ahead, I emerged the victor and became the master merchant of the universe!
+I defeated him with yet another set of ships that were underpowered according to the game, but by utilising various abilities and planning ahead, I emerged the victor and became the master merchant of the universe!
 Well, the Caribbean.

 The life of a merchant